-Refrigerant (typically referred to as Freon) is the chemical that cools the air in your air conditioning system.
-Reduced levels of refrigerant could suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that suggests there is a leak.
-All refrigerant leaks should be found and repaired.
+Refrigerant (typically referred to as Freon) is the chemical that cools the air inside your air conditioning system.
+Low refrigerant could suggest a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that suggests there is a leak.
+All refrigerant leaks should be detected and repaired.
 To learn about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not functioning

 The fan on your outside AC unit is responsible for moving the heat from your Jackson home to the outside air.
-If the fan on the outside unit doesn’t run, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
-The consequence of this action could result in internal damage to the compressor.
+If the fan on the outside unit doesn’t run, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+Worse yet, it may cause internal damage to the compressor.

 - Outside air conditioner unit not functional